 Davis, William E. "Bunny"(born: 1917 - died: 2001)

 Born in Perryville, KY, William E. Davis played football, baseball and basketball at Bate High School in Danville.
 He was an all-state forward in basketball and selected to play on the All American Negro High School basketball team of 1936.
 It is thought that Davis was the first African American basketball player to be named an All-American.
 Davis could run the 100-yard dash in 9.7 seconds.
 He played semi-pro baseball prior to integration: in 1947 he joined the Lexington Hustlers, the first integrated baseball team in the South.
-Davis was the first African American to umpire baseball in state high school tournaments and the Kentucky Southeastern Conference.
+Davis was the first African American to umpire baseball in state high school tournaments and the Kentucky for the Southeastern Conference.
 He was also the chief doorkeeper for the Kentucky House of Representatives.
 For more see Shadows of the past, by L. Stout; and "William 'Bunny' Davis, Athlete Commissioner," Lexington Herald-Leader, 10/14/2001, Obituaries, p.
 B2.
-See also the sound recording interview with William E. "Bunny" Davis in Blacks in Lexington Oral History Project, 1900-1989 at Special Collections, University of Kentucky Libraries.
+See also the sound recorded interviews with William E. "Bunny" Davis in Louie B. Nunn Oral History Collection in the Special Collections Research Center, University of Kentucky Libraries.